wyhinton/AwesomeHoudini/README.md

          - [Houdarcs](https://github.com/design-automation/houdarcs) Houdini Architecture Assets
          - [Tech Gear HDA](https://www.sidefx.com/tutorials/tech-gear-generator/) Generate detailed cylindrical pieces.
 Can be useful to generate gears , bolts or details for sci-fi assets.
          - [Cards to Curves](https://github.com/jamesrobinsonvfx/cards_to_curves) SOP-level HDA to extract guide curves from hair cards.
+         - [Jelly Maker](https://daytonfx.gumroad.com/l/Jelly_Maker) An HDA that turns any object or fluid sim into a jelly with bubbles in it.
        - Edit/Process
          - [Microbot VDB Painter](https://microbot.ch/new/vdb-painter/) mbPainter for Sidefx Houdini is an Artist Friendly Set of Tools for interactive Manipulation of OpenVDB (www.openvdb.org) SDF Volumes.
 It includes 3 Basic Modes.
 Brush Tools (BT), Mesh Fusion (MT) and Filter Tools (FT).
 Everything works on one Node and Binary Data gets stored within the Digital Asset.
          - [Camera Culling Tool](https://thomasjt017.gumroad.com/l/BvVSXK) The Culling Tool takes in geometry and culls it based on a camera view, either on a single frame or a range of frames; with extra options such as the ability to keep objects based on connectivity.